Poland

 If I decide to return to Ukraine, what will happen to my temporary protection status (PESEL UKR)?

-Temporary visits to Ukraine should not lead to lose of your temporary protection status (PESEL UKR).
-If you leave Poland for more than 30 days, you automatically lose your PESEL UKR status.
-If you return to Poland within 30 days, your status should still be active.
-If you return to Poland after 30 days, the Polish authorities have the obligation to allow you entry and reactivate your PESEL UKR upon arrival.
+Temporary visits to Ukraine (up to 30 days) should not lead to losing your temporary protection status (PESEL UKR).
+However, if you leave Poland for more than 30 days, you automatically lose your PESEL UKR status.
+Please note that if you lose the prefix ‘UKR’ in your PESEL number because you left Poland for more than 30 days, you can request its reinstatement.

 Always show your diia.pl at the entry and exit points when interacting with Border Guards to prevent de-registration and loss of benefits during short visits.